-Cash and cash equivalents and member loans have been classified as loans and receivables.
+Cash and cash equivalents and loans to members have been classified as loans and receivables.

-All member loans are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and have been classified as loans and receivables.
+All loans to members are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and have been classified as loans and receivables.

-Member loans are initially measured at fair value, net of loan origination fees.
-Member loans are subsequently measured at amortized cost, using the effective interest rate method, less any impairment losses.
+Loans to members are initially measured at fair value, net of loan origination fees.
+Loans to members are subsequently measured at amortized cost, using the effective interest rate method, less any impairment losses.